5 Signs You Should Turn Down a Writing Project

 Here are some signs to watch out for –

 This one is relatively easy to judge.
-Say you a travel writer and specialize in writing travel articles, and travelogues etc.; what if you receive an email from a prospective client whose project involves hardcore technical writing, and excessive research on topics you care nothing about?
+Say you are a travel writer and specialize in writing travel articles, travelogues, etc., what if you receive an email from a prospective client whose project involves hardcore technical writing, and excessive research on topics you care nothing about?

-If I were you, I would politely turn down the project, rather than struggling with the topic and delivering a sub-standard document.
+If I were you, I would politely decline the project rather than struggle with the topic and deliver a substandard document.

 Occasionally, you may hear from certain headstrong clients who lay down their terms in the very first email.

-Right from specifying how much they will pay you for the project (which is usually peanuts and an insult to your craft), to make it very clear that they will pay for the content you deliver, only and only if they like it.
+Right from specifying how much they will pay you for the project (which is usually peanuts and an insult to your craft), to making it very clear that they will pay for the content you deliver, only if they like it.

 Some even demand free sample articles on topics of their choice.
-More often than not, such clients aren’t open to any discussions or dialogues.
+More often than not, such clients aren’t open to discussion or dialogue.

 Again, if I were you, I would seriously reconsider taking this any further.
 Here’s why –

-Firstly, I am an independent contractor, running a professional service.
-I am not their full-time employee and hence, I do not have to agree necessarily with what they lay down as terms and guidelines.
+- I am an independent contractor, running a professional service.
+I am not their full-time employee, and therefore, I do not necessarily have to agree with the terms and guidelines they set.

-I firmly believe that the backbone of any successful freelance writing association is clear, open and effective communication and mutual respect (something that’s apparently missing here.)
+- Since they have written to me with their requirements, they should give me the opportunity to submit a formal proposal.
+I firmly believe that the backbone of any successful freelance writing association is clear, open, and effective communication and mutual respect (something that’s apparently missing here)

 ALSO READ: HOW TO HANDLE CRITICISM AND REJECTION LIKE A PRO

-Client Negotiates a LOW RATE at the Promise of a Bulk Content Writing Project
+5. Client Negotiates a LOW Rate at the Promise of a Bulk Content Writing Project

 This is a more recent yet growing trend that I’ve been noticing a lot these days.
-The prospective client writes to you asking you for a price quote.
-When you write back, they tell you that the project is vast with 5000+ words required, and so, you should give them a bulk discounted rate.
+The prospective client writes to you requesting a price quote.
+When you write back, they tell you the project is extensive, with 5000+ words required, so you should offer a bulk discount.

 Let’s look at this for what it seems to be –